anushka369/JavaScript-Mini-Projects/Wordle Game/README.md

 3. Keep guessing until you find the correct word or run out of attempts!

+4. For another round of the game, press the **Reload Game** button.

 ---

 ## 🏗️ How to Run the Project